 When have you ever left the beach not feeling invigorated?
 You might simply put it down to getting out into the open air but there is scientific research to prove that visiting the beach regularly does wonders.

 The salt air is an amazing balancer and cleaner of negative energy.
 For me, it provides a grounding or a reset and where I can regain perspective.
-It’s natures and it’s forces and like us, the ocean’s mood changes and teaches us to be humble and not resist the ebb and flow of life.
+It’s natures and it’s forces at work and like us, the ocean’s mood changes and teaches us to be humble and not resist the ebb and flow of life.

 Still not convinced?